fhbilgen/HOL/README.md

 # HOL
-This repository is for handson labs on various topics
+This is a repository for Hands-on Labs on various topics.